Marines

 Marine Air Support Squadron 6

-Major LeFever returned to MASS-6 in 2022 where he now currently serves as the Site Commander.
+Major Driscoll reported to MASS-6 in June 2025, where he now currently serves as the Site Commander, Chicopee, MA.

-His personal decorations include the Navy and Marine Corps Commendation Medal (two gold stars), and the Navy and Marine Corps Achievement Medal (three gold stars).
+His personal decorations include the Defense Meritorious Service Medal, the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal with one gold star, and the Navy and Marine Corps Achievement Medal.